Buckle up, America: The Fed plans to sharply boost unemployment

 "The Fed clearly wants the labor market to weaken quite sharply.
 What's not clear to us is why," Ian Shepherdson, chief economist at Pantheon Macroeconomics, said in a report.
 He predicted that inflation is set to "plunge" next year as supply chains normalize.

-Sahm noted that lower-wage workers today have both benefitted the most from pay increases and been hurt the most by inflation — inflation driven by higher spending by wealthy households rather than people lower down the ladder.
+Sahm noted that lower-wage workers today have both benefitted the most from pay increases and been hurt the most by inflation — while that inflation is driven by higher spending by wealthy households rather than people lower down the ladder.

 Rising rates, falling jobs